You are welcome to use these quotes to inspire yourself and encourage others in Delivering the World’s Best Customer Experience.

 are not your customers and your employees.

-It’s what your customers and your employees
+It’s how your customers and your employees

-think of your company.
+feel about your company.

 You do not define your brand.
 Your customers do.